How to Build Amazing Models Using Project-Based Learning

 In the weeks leading up to the project, we did a local study on Adventure Island.
 We learned about the history of the park, and its importance to the culture and reputation of Southend.
 We surveyed community members to find out what people liked most about the park.
 Furthermore, we took some time to read real-life accounts of people who visited the local area in decades past to understand how the park has changed over time.
 These lessons covered the history and geography components of our topic.

 We also investigated the impact of being “on the sea” and what that meant scientifically.
 The students explored different rocks that we might find by the sea, and investigated the air quality, weather patterns, and climate conditions in the area.
 They also explored how humans contribute to the changing climate in their local area.
 Although the park was a bit too far for us to walk to, we felt that we had developed a sufficient understanding of its history, geography, and weather patterns.
-Students were now ready to begin building!
+Students were now ready to begin the second phase of project-based learning – designing!

 Prior to beginning the construction of the rides, I ordered some supplies.
 I knew we would need these in order to build strong, solid structures.
 I purchased: